trendhim/aftership-sdk-go/README.md

 ## Rate Limiter

-To understand AfterShip rate limit policy, please see `limit` session in https://www.aftership.com/docs/api/4
+To understand AfterShip rate limit policy, please see `Limit` section in https://www.aftership.com/docs/api/4

 You can get the recent rate limit by `aftership.RateLimit`.
 Initially all value are `0`.